The men in Maranello would not be proud

 Race cars or go to school?

 Before I set out to graduate school in 2001 I had an offer to race cars.
 It’s true, hence the above analogy.
 A sports agent I met while working at a fitness center wanted a women to get on the Formula One circuit with the men and do it well.
 I LOVE to drive.
 (I do it well).
-He thought that a women dominating F1 would be bigger than a black man dominating a white man’s sport (his words, not mine).
+He thought that a women dominating F1 would be bigger than a black man dominating a white man’s sport (his words, not mine – he was referencing Tiger Woods).

 As you may have guessed, I went to school instead, and ten years later this is what I am thinking about: Ferraris, Tragedy, Toys”R”Us, and this: